- What is a Write-Off

 All write off’s are uploaded from the insurance companies to the government files (NVDF) and are then shown on your Cartell Car Check.
 At the moment, only partial information is uploaded.
 On your report, you will see either ‘Written off by the Insurer’ or Scrapped vehicle destroyed’.
 Cartell is working with insurance companies to improve this and to implement the category system like we have on our UK checks.
 (See above for the insurance category details)

 The frequency of which insurance information is uploaded varies from insurer to insurer but its usually no more than two weeks.
 Unfortunately, this could be a few months after the vehicle was declared a write off as the information cannot be released to the NVDF until the claim has been completely settled.
 If you still have concerns about a vehicle that is not showing up as a write off, then Cartell would always recommend an engineers inspection.

 This varies depending on the write off.
 All category A and B write off should never return to the road.
-Category C and D write off’s will need an engineers inspection that needs to be approved by the revenue before the vehicle returns to the road.
+Category C and D write off’s will need an engineers inspection that needs to be approved by the Department of Transport before the vehicle returns to the road.
 Bear in mind that a write off that returns to the road will be worth less when you go to re-sell the vehicle.

 Category A should be sent straight for crushing.
 Category B can only be sold to a breakers and it should never return to the road.
 Category C and D can be sold on as long as you disclose to the new owner that the vehicle has been previously written off.
 This will show up on your Cartell Car Check.
 If you sell a vehicle that was written off and you did not disclose it to the new owner, then you are liable and may be prosecuted for disception.